Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Types of Acne — How to Identify Yours

-Hormonal Acne — The Adult Female Epidemic
+Hormonal Acne — The Adult Female Pattern

 The classic pattern: breakouts concentrated on the lower face, jaw, and chin that worsen in the week before menstruation.
 Many women with hormonal acne have completely normal hormone levels on blood tests — because the driver isn't circulating hormones, it's how their skin cells process those hormones locally.